Parlement: History

-Parlement of Paris, though no more in fact than a small, selfish, proud and venal oligarchy, regarded itself, and was regarded by public opinion, as the guardian of the constitutional liberties of France.

 In November 1789, early in the French Revolution, all the parlements were suspended.

 Name

 The Old French word parlement is derived from the verb parler ('to speak') + suffix -(e)ment, and originally meant a "speaking".
 It is attested with the meaning of "deliberating assembly" as early as c.
 1165, and passed into English with this meaning.
 The meaning then became more specialized in French during the 13th century, to refer to the "curia regis in judicial session; sovereign court of justice" until the end of the Ancien Régime.
 (The sense of "legislative assembly" or "legislative body" was used in English, parliament, in the 14th century.)

 Origin

 The first parlement in Ancien Régime France developed in the 13th century out of the King's Council (Conseil du roi, curia regis), and consequently enjoyed ancient, customary consultative and deliberative prerogatives.

 Philippe le Bel was the first to fix this court to Paris, in 1302, officially severing it from the King's Council in 1307.
 The Parlement of Paris would hold sessions inside the medieval royal palace on the Île de la Cité, nowadays still the site in Paris of the Hall of Justice.
 The parlement also had the duty to record all royal edicts and laws.
 By the 15th century the Parlement of Paris had a right of "remonstrance to the king" (a formal statement of grievances), which was at first simply of an advisory nature.